klaushajdaraj/ml-treatment-effects/README.md

 To change the paths, follow the steps:

-1. Create a file names `config.yaml` in the same working directory.
+1. Create a file named `config.yaml` in the same working directory.
 2. Inside the config file, set the paths as it follows:

 ```yaml